BryanWilhite/Blog/presentation/entry/2017/2017-02-09-using-swashbuckle-to-generate-arbitrary-xml-example-values.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2017-02-09-using-swashbuckle-to-generate-arbitrary-xml-example-values",
-  "tag": "{\r\n  \"extract\": \"These notes follow a previous entry, “Using Swashbuckle to Support Swaggerfied XML Production and Consumption,” continuing to challenge of producing Swagger UI output like this:and this:The way this is done is by building a new Swashbuckle.Swagger.Schema...\"\r\n}"
+  "tag": "{\r\n  \"extract\": \"These notes follow a previous entry, “Using Swashbuckle to Support Swaggerfied XML Production and Consumption,” continuing to challenge of producing Swagger UI output like this: and this: The way this is done is by building a new Swashbuckle.Swagger.Schema...\"\r\n}"
 }
 ---